kids' activities

 At the heart of it all is Oskar the Troll, the beloved mascot whose playful spirit delights kids of all ages alongside other characters roaming the festival.
 With every activity thoughtfully designed to celebrate Scandinavian culture, Familie Fjord ensures that every family leaves with lasting memories—and a deeper appreciation for their heritage.

-Familie Fjord Daily Events - Stockholm Hall
+Familie Fjord Events - Stockholm Hall

 Get ready to travel East of the Sun and West of the Moon!
 You might meet a talking pancake, outsmart a tricky troll, or strike up a bargain with the West Wind.
 Stories from Sweden will delight the young and young-at-heart.
 “Deliciously imaginative” storyteller, Rose Arrowsmith, weaves theatre, poetry, and even Swedish folksongs into her stories.
 She has been getting even the most midwestern audiences to growl, howl, and clap along in her interactive performances since 2001.